brian-team/brian2/docs_sphinx/user/refractoriness.rst

 In some cases, the condition for leaving the refractory period is not easily expressed as a certain time span.
-For example, in a Hodgkin-Huxley type model the threshold is only used for *counting* spikes and the refractoriness is used to prevent to count multiple spikes for a single threshold crossing (the threshold condition would evaluate to ``True`` for several time points).
+For example, in a Hodgkin-Huxley type model the threshold is only used for *counting* spikes and the refractoriness is used to prevent the count of multiple spikes for a single threshold crossing (the threshold condition would evaluate to ``True`` for several time points).
 When a neuron should leave the refractory period is not easily expressed as a time span but more naturally as a condition that the neuron should remain refractory for as